 - Moral Distress: Moral distress can often affect those in front line or caring roles.
 Often described as a betrayal of ‘what’s right’, it can give rise to intense feelings following actions, or lack of them, which clash with a person’s ethical code.
 In this workshop we look at the potential causes & signs of moral distress and how we can work towards moral repair.

 - Loss, Grief, & Bereavement: In this workshop we acknowledge the difficulties faced when dealing with bereavement both at work and at home and we focus on practical tools that can be used to aid looking after yourself and others experiencing loss and bereavement.

 - Vicarious Trauma: This workshop explores the concept of vicarious trauma and the impact on well-being.
 It also considers the impact of trauma in the workplace and the coping strategies or support that can be used to navigate through this.

-- Sleeping Well: this workshop covers sleep, how to develop healthy habits and make positive changes to improve your quality of sleep and well-being.
+- Sleeping Well: This workshop covers sleep, how to develop healthy habits and make positive changes to improve your quality of sleep and wellbeing.

 - Workshop for Leaders Part 1: Self-care for Leaders: Effective leadership means looking after yourself as well as your team but many leaders struggle with this.
 We give an overview of how to manage workplace stress as effectively as possible and introduce self-care techniques for those in a leadership role.